luanafrnds/Automation-Using-Make/README.md

-# Automation-Using-Make
+# Automation Using Make
-A real-world automation built using Make.com to streamline operational workflows.
-This project integrates Excel, OneDrive, Outlook, and conditional logic to send dynamic emails with attachments, detect billing discrepancies, and automate repetitive tasks.
-Includes routing, variable mapping, and error handling.
+Real-world business automation developed in Make.com to reduce manual work.
+The workflow reads structured data from Excel, searches and downloads files from OneDrive based on dynamic queries, and sends customized emails with conditional attachments and logic.